Why You Might Want To Become a House Sitter

 All kinds of people housesit.

 Some, like ourselves, are digital nomads, working from wherever we happen to be in the world.
 Many retired people housesit, taking extended vacations and saving money on accommodations.
 Others choose to housesit for a week or two, using it as an opportunity to experience somewhere different.
-Finally, there are those who base themselves in one particular area and take advantage of a rent-free lifestyle.
+Finally, there are those who base themselves in one area and take advantage of a rent-free lifestyle.

 There are many housesitting websites, including TrustedHousesitters, MindMyHouse, and House Carers.